-Many people are now working at home according to government guidance.
-In some ways this has brought positive benefits such as no commuting and more time for family and friends and the things we enjoy.
+Many people are still working from home or adapting to a new ‘hybrid’ working pattern.
+In some ways this has brought positive benefits such as less commuting and more time for family and friends and the things we enjoy.
 There are challenges, however.
-Some people are feeling isolated from colleagues, missing their usual routine and working longer days as our home and work lives start to merge.
+Some people are feeling isolated from colleagues, missing their old routines and working longer days as our home and work lives start to merge.

 It’s important we recognise that remote working can affect our mental health and take steps to look after our mental and physical wellbeing.

 It can take time to set boundaries and find a new way of working.
 We’ve got some tips to help you stay well while working remotely or from home.

 Set up a healthy workspace

 - Set up your workspace to help you have a relaxed and supported posture when sitting.

 - Keep your workspace tidy and clutter free and make sure you’ve got the right equipment such as a laptop riser.

 - Try to change your working posture regularly and vary your tasks throughout the day.